Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
 If only 1 digit is set, then it will always display that frame, or if 3 digits are set, it will use those if shield's current strength is at or below `ConditionYellow` and `ConditionRed`, respectively. `Pips.Shield.Building` is used for BuildingTypes. -1 as value will use the default frame, whether it is fallback to first value or the aforementioned hardcoded defaults.
   - `Pips.Shield.Background` can be used to set the background or 'frame' for non-building pips, which defaults to `pipbrd.shp`.
 4th frame is used to display an infantry's shield strength and the 3th frame for other units, or 2nd and 1st respectively if not enough frames are available.
   - `Pips.Shield.Building.Empty` can be used to set the frame of `pips.shp` displayed for empty building strength pips, defaults to 1st frame of `pips.shp`.
+  - `Pips.HideIfNoStrength` can be used to hide the shield's pip frame if the `Strength` is 0.
   - The above customizations are also available on per ShieldType basis, e.g `[ShieldType]`->`Pips` instead of `[AudioVisual]`->`Pips.Shield` and so on.
 ShieldType settings take precedence over the global ones, but will fall back to them if not set.
   - `BracketDelta` can be used as additional vertical offset (negative shifts it up) for shield strength bar.
 Much like `PixelSelectionBracketDelta`, it is not applied on buildings.
 - Warheads have new options that interact with shields.